Manuel7806/Hospital-Management-System/README.md

 After downloading the software follow the installation wizard.

+---

 #### Software to Connect to SQL Server

-_note_: You can use any one of the softwares listed below.
+_note_: You can use any one of the software listed below.

 ##### Azure Data Studio

+---

 You can download and install [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall)